Effective date: April 14, 2003

 Uses and Disclosures for Treatment, Payment and Health Care Operations: Your PHI may be used to treat you, to obtain payment for services provided to you and to conduct “health care operations” as described below:

 Treatment: Your health information may be used and disclosed to provide treatment and other services to you – for example, to diagnose and treat your injury or illness.
-We may disclose your health PHI to doctors, nurses, technicians, medical students, interns, or other personnel who are involved in taking care of you during your visit with us or to individuals outside of MCH who are also part of your healthcare team.
+We may disclose your health PHI to doctors, nurses, technicians, medical students, interns, or other personnel who are involved in taking care of you during your visit with us or to individuals outside of Nicklaus Children's Hospital who are also part of your healthcare team.

 Payment: Your PHI may be used and disclosed to your insurance company or other third party to collect payment for services.
 For example, we may need to give your health plan information about surgery you received while here so that they will pay us or reimburse you.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.
 Exception: If you pay out of pocket in full for a health care item or service, you have the right to restrict certain disclosures of your PHI to your health plan (see section on ‘Right to Request Restrictions’).